AdobeDocs/experience-manager-64.en/help/communities/using/enablement-create-site.md

 [Community Site creation](../../communities/using/sites-console.md) employs a wizard which guides you through the steps of creating a community site.
 It is possible to move forward to the `Next`step or `Back`to the previous step before committing the site in the final step.

-To get started creating a new community site :
+To get started creating a new community site:

 Using the [author instance](http://localhost:4502/)